sandyjmacdonald/sandyjmacdonald.github.io/about.md

 In my spare time, I enjoy tinkering with electronics, especially the Raspberry Pi, photography, and reading graphic novels.
-Useless and eclectic skills involve balloon modelling, juggling, throwing pots, and silversmithing.
+Useless and eclectic skills include balloon modelling, juggling, throwing pots, and silversmithing.

 ----------